What: A 2 year pilot within North Warwickshire to improve School Readiness within the county.

 Who: Hayley Norman, Project Lead School Readiness, Warwickshire School Health and Wellbeing Service

 What is the initiative and or project you are involved in?

 School readiness remains an area of concern across the country and has been highlighted recently by Amanda Spielman (Chief Inspector, OFSTED) at the Pre-school Learning Alliance Annual Conference.
 All the evidence indicates that if a child is not ready for school they are immediately disadvantage and the impact on their social and emotional development and their learning can be significant.
-Warwickshire School Health and Wellbeing Service (WSHWBS) has been commissioned via Public Health Warwickshire to undertake a 2 year pilot within North Warwickshire to improve School Readiness within the county.
+Warwickshire School Health and Wellbeing Service (WSHWBS) has been commissioned via Public Health Warwickshire to undertake a 2 year pilot, utilising a new component of The Lancaster Model, within North Warwickshire to improve School Readiness within the county.
 The pilot commenced April 2017 and the outcomes will be fully understood by March 2019 following evaluation.